EPHANTUSKURIA/alx-pre_course/0x01-git/README.md

-Update README file My first readme
+Update README file will be updated